Opt2Skill: Imitating Dynamically-feasible Whole-Body Trajectories for Versatile Humanoid Loco-Manipulation: Methods

 \subsubsection{Reward Functions, Domain Randomization, and Curriculum}

-We design a set of reward functions to guide the robot to track TO-based reference motions and accomplish diverse tasks across various scenarios.
-The reward functions consist of two main parts: task rewards and regularization rewards, as detailed in Table~\ref{tab:reward}.
+We design reward functions to guide the robot to track TO-based reference motions and accomplish diverse tasks across various scenarios.
+The rewards consist of two parts (inspired by ~\cite{DeepMimic2018,radosavovic2024real}): task and regularization rewards, as detailed in Table~\ref{tab:reward}.
 The task rewards guide the humanoid to track commands such as target velocity, end-effector positions, pickup targets, and contact events for loco-manipulation.

-Our approach leverages TO to explicitly generate parameterized foot trajectories with controllable step \textit{height}, \textit{length}, \textit{spacing}, and \textit{timing}, enabling smoother and more robust end-effector tracking and eliminates the need for dense reward shaping or manual design of foot motion heuristics.
+Our approach leverages the advantages of the Crocoddyl TO solver to explicitly generate parameterized foot trajectories with controllable step height and timing.
+These structured, dynamically feasible references improve end-effector tracking and eliminate the need for heuristic reward shaping.

 In addition, task rewards such as joint torque and contact force tracking improve the policy's ability to maintain stable contact and adapt to variations in contact conditions during contact-rich loco-manipulation.
 Regularization rewards promote smooth, physically plausible, and energy-efficient motions by penalizing large torques and abrupt actions, improving robustness and facilitating sim-to-real transfer.